It's time for the second TV Tropes Halloween Avatar Contest, theme: cute monsters! Details and voting here.

 - A magazine known as Continuum (which ran from 1992 to 2001) was published by its eponymous owner group that claimed that AIDS and HIV were a conspiracy of homophobia and did not exist (it also claimed to be a scientific journal in spite the loads of pseudo-science in its pages and no peer review in sight).
 Of its three editors, the first two died sequentially of conditions now known as iconic secondary complications of AIDS and HIV infection.
 The final editor took up the reigns as the last request of the second editor, but in lieu of continuing the magazine (and perhaps seeking to avoid the Rule of Three), he published a single final issue and closed the magazine, meaning that Continuum's end also came about because of AIDS.

 - Amy Winehouse spent a large portion of her life unrepentant about her drug use (her most famous song even being about rehab).
-When she decided to finally stop she stopped cold turkey, but since she had been a user for such a long time, the withdrawals were ultimately what killed her according to the autopsy.
+When she decided to finally go cold turkey, she had been an user for such a long time, the withdrawals were ultimately what killed her according to the autopsy.

 - Princess Diana was hounded by the popular press ever since she became Prince Charles' wife.
 Everywhere she went paparazzi were chasing her.
 Even after her divorce they still couldn't leave her alone.
 One night she was being car chased by sensation crazy journalists who desperately wanted a scoop.
 They got one: her chauffeur was speeding so fast to escape from the journalists that she and her lover, Dodi Al-Fayed, died in a car crash.

 - Driving the point home (ahem), Diana had stimulated her relationship with the paparazzi in an attempt to get back at Charles and the British monarchy.
 When she had enough of it, she told them to stop... but they wouldn't.